PrometheanDissident/prometheandissident.github.io/pages/research-questions.md

 * Microaggressions
 * Ethnostates
 * Cause for high male suicidality
-* Do cops think they are racist?
-* Best course of action statistically speaking with the police
 * Microcredit
-* Break-up rate of same-sex couples and reasons for it
 * Psychological results of children in adoption homes
 * Cultivation Theory
 * Fair trade